rcarver/config/doc/GETTING_STARTED.md

 Config uses a second repository to store the state of your system.
 This provides a change-by-change history of everything that has happened.
-Typically, this repository is called `myproject-data`.
+Typically, this repository is called `myproject-db`.
 Go ahead and create this second remote repository.
 Once it's created, config will manage it for you.